qinnzou/Zero-Shot-Hashing/README.md

 Transductive Zero-Shot Hashing For Multi-Label Image Retrieval

 This is the source code of Transductive Zero-Shot Hashing For Multi-Label Image Retrieval.
-We provide the codes, the partitioning of the datasets and the pretrained model.
+We provide the codes, the partitioning of the datasets, and the pretrained models on between Nuswide and Voc.

 Zou Q, Cao L, Zhang Z, Chen L, and Wang S, Transductive Zero-Shot Hashing For Multi-Label Image Retrieval, Under review, 2020.